Robert Webb: Solo work

 Webb has appeared in two series of the BBC Three sitcom The Smoking Room (2004) and the Radio 4 sketch show Concrete Cow.
 In 2005 he appeared in the Ben Elton-scripted BBC One sitcom Blessed as Ardal O'Hanlon's 'perfect' counterpart.

 He and Olivia Colman also featured as a naturist couple in Confetti, a 2006 film about a competition for the most original wedding.
 Webb has since said that he believed that his genitals would be pixellated out but only discovered at the screening of the film that they were not.
 Also in 2008, Webb made his West End stage debut in the UK premiere of Neil LaBute's Fat Pig.

 Webb won the 2009 series Let's Dance for the charity Comic Relief, parodying the audition sequence from the film Flashdance.
 He narrated the series Young, Dumb and Living Off Mum.
 He hosted a 2010 Channel 4 series looking at the week's online news, Robert's Web.

 He has appeared on several panel shows, including Have I Got News for You, Never Mind the Buzzcocks and QI.
 In January 2011, Webb appeared on a celebrity version of BBC quiz Mastermind, answering nine questions correctly on his specialist subject (the novels of Ian McEwan) and 11 correctly on the general knowledge round.
 In 2011 Webb played Dan, a geology lecturer, in the Channel 4 series Fresh Meat.
 Later that year, he was cast in the costume comedy The Bleak Old Shop of Stuff, a parody of Charles Dickens' works.
-Since 2011, Webb has replaced Rufus Hound as team captain on the BBC comedy panel show Argumental.
+From 2011 to 2012 Webb replaced Rufus Hound as team captain on the BBC comedy panel show Argumental.

 Webb was the narrator of Channel 5's anti-nostalgia series 10 Things I Hate About, which began on 16 April 2012.
 In each episode, Webb presented his opinion on the awful aspects of a particular year (1995, 1990, 1987, and 1999).

-In 2011 Webb presented "Groundbreaking Gags" on BBC Three, in which he looked at the significant gags for which that the animated show Family Guy has been recognised.
+In 2011 Webb presented "Groundbreaking Gags" on BBC Three, in which he looked at the significant gags for which the animated show Family Guy has been recognised.

 From December 2012 Webb featured in adverts for comparethemarket.com, as its founder Maurice Wigglethorpe-Throom.

 From September 2021 Webb was a contestant in the nineteenth series of Strictly Come Dancing, partnered with professional dancer Dianne Buswell.
-The couple completed three dances and were in 11th place, when Webb withdrew on 13 October, due to his heart condition.
+The couple completed three dances and were in 13th place, when Webb withdrew on 13 October, due to his heart condition.
 He said he had an urgent consultation with his heart specialist, after experiencing symptoms, and that she had recommended he pull out of the competition.
 Webb said he was "extremely sorry" to have to leave, adding: "It became clear that I had bitten off way more than I could chew for this stage in my recovery."